For a motoring enthusiast, collecting a new car is always a highlight.

 3. Think ahead when it comes to replacements

-If your new car is stolen and not recovered, or written off following a collision, you may find yourself in need of a replacement.
-Many insurers offer to replace your car with another similar specification model, provided it’s within 12 months since the date it was first registered.
+If your new car is stolen and not recovered, or written off following a collision, many policies will replace it with another similar specification model for up to 12 months following the date it was first registered.
 But if an incident occurs after that date, your vehicle won’t be covered.

 Our policy goes a step further and extends this period to 2 years following its first registration.